 For self catering accommodation, usually the description will give you a good idea what to expect, but some further explanation might be helpful:

 All villas, apartments etc. are provided with towels, bed linen, crockery, cutlery, cooking utensils, lighting and hot water unless stated otherwise.
 Please remember however that while your basic requirements will be provided, not everything you would find in a fully equipped home will be supplied.
 For instance large bath and beach towels are not usually provided (except in the larger hotels) and we suggest that you take these with you.
 Kettles are not normally supplied in Greek accommodation, and cooking facilities range from double cooking rings to full ovens.
 Normally crockery and other utensils will be supplied sufficient only for the number of persons occupying the accommodation.
+Each Self Catering property may provide different cooking facilities.
+Some properties may have portable cooking rings while others only provide a kettle or sandwich maker.
 We have tried to specify what is available in each individual accommodation, but if this is particularly important for you, please check before you book.

 This means a bed sitting room style open plan apartment with twin single beds or bed settees, and adjoining or integral basic kitchenette and separate shower/WC.